kenta-aktsk/translator/README.md

 end
 ```

-It is up to you to decide what locale to be passed.
+It is up to you what locale to pass.

 ## View helper